 Remember that an invoice delayed is a payment delayed.
 Send out invoices swiftly and set up payment terms with your clients at the beginning of the business relationship.
 Be prepared to charge late fees or interest on overdue payments.
-Other alternatives include having options such as preordering and advance payment or an early payment discount that could influence clients to pay up earlier.
+Other alternatives include having options such as reordering and advance payment or an early payment discount that could influence clients to pay up earlier.

 Managing your business’ inventory well is another way of keeping cash flow under control.
 Holding too much inventory can become a hurdle.
 Monitor all stock records to keep track of inventory available.

 Having a good banking partner can be very important to a start-up or even an older small business.
 A good bank will help your business by sanctioning overdrafts and credit lines when you need them.
-Keep communication open with the bank and stay in their good books during the other times.
+Keep communication open with the bank and stay in their good books during other times.

-While keeping an eye on the books is a way to maintain control over the cash flow situation of any business it can also be helpful to use technology to keep track of the incoming and outgoing cash.
-There are online and mobile tools available for this purpose and using them when the company is small can help the transition as the business grows bigger.
+While keeping an eye on the books is a way to maintain control over the cash flow situation of any business, it can also be helpful to use technology to keep track of the incoming and outgoing cash.
+There are online and mobile tools available for this purpose, and using them when the company is small can help the transition as the business grows bigger.

 As a small business owner, you know that cash flow is critical to your success.
 If you don’t have the money on hand to pay for new inventory or payroll, then it can be difficult to keep up with orders and stay in business.
 Hopefully, this gives you some useful points to keep in mind.